Building network automation solutions

 VXLAN (but also VPLS, PBB, TRILL, SPB…) improves scalability - customer MAC addresses are not visible in the transport core.

-EVPN is the icing on the cake - it makes VXLAN or MPLS deployments better by replacing dynamic MAC address learning used in traditional Ethernet networks with a deterministic control-plane protocol tested across the global Internet (BGP).
+EVPN is the icing on the cake.
+It improves VXLAN or MPLS deployments by replacing the dynamic MAC address learning used in traditional Ethernet networks with a deterministic control-plane protocol tested across the global Internet (BGP).

 What are the limitations and disadvantages of using VXLAN and EVPN?

-Implementing VXLAN on hardware devices is still way more expensive than implementing simple Ethernet switching or 802.1ad (Q-in-Q).
-Hardware supporting VXLAN is therefore more expensive than simpler switching hardware.
+Implementing VXLAN on hardware devices is still more expensive than implementing simple Ethernet switching or 802.1ad (Q-in-Q).
+Therefore, hardware supporting VXLAN is more expensive than simpler switching hardware.

-EVPN is a complex control-plane protocol based on BGP.
-It also requires a well-functioning underlay (IP transport).
-It’s therefore harder to understand and implement than simpler VLAN-based solutions.
+EVPN is a complex control-plane protocol based on BGP, making it harder to understand and implement than simpler VLAN-based solutions.

-Which vendors do offer VXLAN and EVPN support?
+Which vendors offer VXLAN and EVPN support?
 Are the implementations fully interoperable?

 Every single data center switching vendor (including Arista, Cisco, Cumulus, Extreme, and Juniper) has dropped whatever proprietary solution they were praising in the past (including FabricPath, DFA, VCS Fabric, IRF…) and implemented VXLAN encapsulation and EVPN control plane.

-Unfortunately EVPN has many options, and vendors implemented different subsets of those options, resulting in what I call SIP of virtual networking (have you ever tried to get SIP working between VoIP products of different vendors?).
-While vendors claim their products interoperate (and participate in testing events to prove it), there are still a lot ways things can go wrong.
+Unfortunately, EVPN has many options, and vendors implemented different subsets of those options, resulting in what I call SIP of virtual networking (have you ever tried to get SIP working between VoIP products of different vendors?).
+While vendors claim their products interoperate (and participate in testing events to prove it), there are still many ways things can go wrong.

-For example, the vendors can’t agree on simple things like what the best routing protocol is for the underlay, and how you should run BGP in the overlay.
-Each vendor is promoting a slightly different approach, making a designers' job a true nightmare.
+For example, the vendors can’t agree on simple things like what the best routing protocol is for the underlay and how you should run BGP in the overlay.
+Each vendor promotes a slightly different approach, making a designer’s job a true nightmare.

-Is the implementation straightforward or are there things that can go wrong?
+Is the implementation straightforward, or can things go wrong?

-We’re combining a hard problem (large-scale bridging) with a complex protocol (BGP) often implemented on a code base that was built to support totally different solutions (Internet routing with BGP or MPLS/VPN).
-There are tons of things that can go wrong, including subtle hardware problems and software bugs, more so if you’re trying to build an architecture that goes against what your vendor believes to be the right way of doing things.
+We’re combining a complicated problem (large-scale bridging) with a complex protocol (BGP) often implemented on a code base built to support completely different solutions (Internet routing with BGP or MPLS/VPN).
+Many things can go wrong, including subtle hardware problems and software bugs, especially if you’re trying to build an architecture that goes against what your vendor believes to be the right way to do things.

 What are the key things to look at when designing a data center solution using VXLAN and EVPN?